Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Gluten

-Gluten is a network of proteins (glutenin and gliadin) in cereal grains like wheat, that develop when mixed with water and kneaded or folded.
 Gluten gives dough its structure, elasticity, and strength, allowing it to trap gas produced during fermentation.

-Well-developed gluten strands are crucial for sourdough, as they supports a good rise, creates an open crumb, and helps achieve a chewy texture.
-Techniques like stretching and folding during bulk fermentation help strengthen gluten in sourdough dough, even with minimal kneading.
+Well-developed gluten strands are crucial for sourdough, as they support a good rise, create an open crumb, and help achieve a chewy texture.

 H